 Pending this audit, the label holds on to 25% of the artiste’s royalties in reserve.
 If it so happens that more CDs than anticipated were sold, the artiste is balanced from the reserved.

 3. Free Goods Deduction

-For example, the label could offer 10-15 free copies of the CDs to retailers that place specific orders for an album.
+For example, the label could offer 10-15 free CD copies to retailers that place specific orders for an album.

 Artiste A has a deal that gives him 15% of royalties from sales of recording, 10% breakage deduction, 10% free goods deduction, and 25% reserve deduction.
 Artiste A’s label has produced 100,000 CDs with an RRBP of N120.